Operation Kikusui I: Battle

 During the first attack wave, despite evasive maneuvers that caused most of the bombs and torpedoes aimed at her to miss, Yamato was hit by two armor-piercing bombs and one torpedo.
 Her speed was not affected, but one of the bombs started a fire aft of the superstructure that was not extinguished.
-Also, during the first attack wave, Japanese destroyers Hamakaze and Suzutsuki were heavily damaged and taken out of the battle.
+Also, during the first attack wave, destroyers Hamakaze and Suzutsuki were heavily damaged and taken out of the battle.
 Hamakaze sank later.

 Between 13:20 and 14:15, the second and third waves of U.S. aircraft attacked, concentrating on Yamato.
 During this time, Yamato was hit by at least eight torpedoes and up to 15 bombs.
 The bombs did extensive damage to the topside of the ship, including knocking out power to the gun directors and forcing the anti-aircraft guns to be individually and manually aimed and fired, greatly reducing their effectiveness.
-The torpedo hits—almost all on the port side—caused Yamato to list enough that capsizing was now an imminent danger.
+The torpedo hits—almost all on the port side—caused Yamato to list enough that capsizing was an imminent danger.

 At 13:33, in a desperate attempt to keep the ship from capsizing, Yamato's damage control team counter-flooded both starboard engine and boiler rooms.
-This mitigated the danger but also drowned the several hundred crew members crewing those stations, who were given no notice that their compartments were about to fill with water.
+This narrowly mitigated the imminent danger of capsizing but also drowned the several hundred crew members crewing those stations, who were given no notice that their compartments were about to fill with water.
 The loss of the starboard engines, plus the weight of the water, caused Yamato to slow to about 10 kn.
-At that same moment, the Americans launched another 110 aircraft from Task Group 58.
-Twenty Avengers made a new torpedo run from 60 degrees to port.
+At that same moment, another 110 aircraft were launched from Task Group 58.
+Twenty Avengers made a torpedo run from 60 degrees to port.
 Yamato started a sharp turn to port, but three torpedoes ripped into her port side amidships, jamming her auxiliary rudder in position hard port.

 With Yamato proceeding more slowly and therefore being more accessible to target, U.S. torpedo aircraft concentrated on hitting her rudder and stern with torpedoes to affect her steering ability, which they succeeded in doing.
-At 14:02, after being informed that the ship could no longer steer and was sinking, Admiral Itō ordered the mission canceled, the crew to abandon the ship and the remaining ships to begin rescuing survivors.
+At 14:02, after being informed that the ship could no longer steer and was sinking, Itō ordered the mission canceled, the crew to abandon the ship and the remaining ships to begin rescuing survivors.
 Yamato communicated this message to the other surviving ships by signal flag because her radios had been destroyed.